arista-netdevops-community/building-containerlab-with-ceos/marp_slides.md

 - [Github Codespaces](https://github.com/features/codespaces)
 - And many more...

-All photos are taken from [Pexels](https://www.pexels.com/) and [Unsplash](https://unsplash.com/).
+All photos (if any) are taken from [Pexels](https://www.pexels.com/) and [Unsplash](https://unsplash.com/).
 Excellent free stock photos resources.
 It's not possible to reference every author individually, but their work is highly appreciated.